SimulPiscator/RDPShare/README.md

 By default, RDPShare runs a combined HTTP and control server on port 8080, and a WDS session on port 3390.
 Through the control server, the WDS session may be enabled and disabled, and WDS connection information may be retrieved, which may then be fed to xfreedrp on the command line.
-When accessing the control port through a web server, status information is displayed, and a simple client connection script is offered for download.
+When accessing the control port through a web browser, status information is displayed, and a simple client connection script is offered for download.

 ## Usage